woa7dklb/boot2docker/README.md

+# Boot2Docker-NG

+NOTE: This is a fork from the original https://github.com/boot2docker/boot2docker/

+It uses TCL (TinyCore Linux 11.x) and the XFS filesystem by default.

+Boot2Docker is a lightweight Linux distribution made specifically to run [Docker](https://www.docker.com/) containers.
+It runs completely from RAM, is a ~69MB download and boots quickly.

 # DEPRECATED

 Boot2Docker is officially deprecated and unmaintained.
 It is recommended that users transition from Boot2Docker over to [Docker Desktop](https://www.docker.com/products/docker-desktop) instead (especially with [the new WSL2 backend, which supports Windows 10 Home](https://www.docker.com/blog/docker-desktop-for-windows-home-is-here/)).